 September 30, 2020 - The U.S. CDC issued a Level 1 Travel Alert regarding chikungunya risks in many parts of Africa.
 There is currently an outbreak in Ethiopia.
 Travelers should protect themselves by preventing mosquito bites.

 April 17, 2020 - The U.S. NIH announced, 'After analyzing the results, the researchers concluded that the vaccine was both safe and well-tolerated.
 None of the volunteers experienced serious adverse effects related to the vaccine.
 The volunteers who received the vaccine developed an immune response to the chikungunya virus that remained strong for the entire 72 weeks of the study.
 These results support the conclusions of an earlier, smaller trial of the vaccine.
-NIAID has granted nonexclusive rights to develop and commercialize the CHIKV VLP vaccine to several organizations.'
+As a result, NIAID has granted nonexclusive rights to develop and commercialize the CHIKV VLP vaccine to several organizations.'

 November 22, 2019 - Emergent BioSolutions announced updated results from the interim analysis of its Phase 2 clinical study evaluating its chikungunya virus-like particle (CHIKV VLP) vaccine candidate across a series of dosing regimens.